Writing (or Updating) Your Website with AI

 “Rewrite this section heading in my FAQs to be more SEO-friendly but still human: ‘What is postpartum doula support?’ → something like ‘What does a postpartum doula do and how can I find one?’”

-⚠️ Tip: After Chat generates, always do a “read-it-back-out-loud” test.
+⚠️ Tip: After an AI tool generates, always do a “read-it-back-out-loud” test.
 If you catch a phrase that feels cold, replace or reword it.
 Your revision is the most important step.

-When to Ask for Help (And Why Website Words Makes Sense Here)
+When to Ask for Website Help (And What That Looks Like)

-Also: when people go through this process with me, they often unlock visibility breakthroughs because the site is clearer, more findable, and more resonant.
-The pull toward “I just want to outsource this” often comes from doing the DIY path well enough that you see how much momentum a well‑crafted site can create.
+When birth workers go through this process with me, they often unlock real visibility breakthroughs: the site becomes clearer, more findable, and more resonant.
+The pull toward “I just want to hand this off” often comes from having done the DIY path long enough to see how much momentum a well-crafted site can create and being ready to get there.

 Website Words That Work for You